Looking Back at Ford's 24 Hours of Le Mans HistoryLast Updated October 9, 2023 | Meghan Drummond

 2019 Final Le Mans

-And just like they returned on the 50th anniversary of their first win, Ford has decided to leave at the end of the 2019 season, the 50th anniversary of their final win.
-Though everyone is sad to see the end of the GT40’s endurance race campaign, Ford has demonstrated exactly what they wanted to: That they’re still creating the kind of innovations that can put companies like Ferrari and Porsche on notice.
+And just like they returned on the 50th anniversary of their first win, Ford decided to leave at the end of the 2019 season, the 50th anniversary of their final win.
+Though everyone is sad to see the end of the GT40’s endurance race campaign, Ford demonstrated exactly what they wanted to: That they’re still creating the kind of innovations that can put companies like Ferrari and Porsche on notice.
 For a company that works hard to make a wide spread of vehicles for everyone from young adults on a budget to enthusiasts looking for a lot of horsepower and a car that’s a blast to drive.
-Whether or not they “win” this year, I think everyone can agree that Ford won quite a few victories.
+But, they wouldn't be gone for long.

 In the early years of Le Mans, as few as fourteen cars would finish routinely, now though there are still a fair number that don’t finish, last year forty-one entries finished.
 Even more importantly, there has not been a death at Le Mans since 2013, and before then, 1997.
 From an event where nearly one driver perished every year and countless cars were lost to an event where most cars finish and drivers can instead focus on where they place rather than whether or not they’ll even arrive.